uprial/secretrooms/releases/NOTES-0.4.0.md

 * Added missing ores for FURNACE and BLAST_FURNACE loot
 * Fixed Dungeon loot duplicates with other loot tables
 * Fixed Dungeon asymmetry
+* Fixed targeting of shooters and endermans towards invisible and invulnerable players